ryHollingsworth/kismet--pi4/README.md

 - Dashboard: `http://<Pi_IP>:2501`
 - Credentials are saved to `~/.kismet/kismet_httpd.conf` after setup.

+## Usage Behavior
+The WARP 2.0 system is designed to automatically manage scanning and log synchronization based on network availability:

+**No Internet at Boot:**
+If the system is started without an internet connection, it assumes a field deployment and automatically launches Kismet in headless scanning mode with GPS support.

+**Internet Present at Boot:**
+If a connection is detected during boot, the system will not start scanning.
+Instead, it enters sync mode, where all previously recorded Kismet logs are securely uploaded to the configured AWS S3 bucket.
+The system uses hash confirmation to ensure each log has been fully and correctly transferred before removing it from local storage.

+**Connection Lost After Boot:**
+If internet connectivity is lost after startup (e.g., due to signal drop or intentional disconnection), a restart timer is triggered.
+After a short delay, the system automatically launches Kismet scanning again—assuming the user completed preflight setup (e.g., interface, GPS, logging, and user credentials).

+⚠️ Preflight Reminder: Ensure the wireless interface, GPS device, and permissions are correctly configured before field use.
+Logs will only be captured and synced if all components are operational.

 ## Roadmap / Future Enhancements

 ### 🔐 WireGuard VPN Integration